ninabuscemi/Emoji-Translator/README.md

 ## Developers

-Created by Johnathan Chewing and Nina Buscemi
+Created by Johnathan Chewning and Nina Buscemi